hap-server/hap-server/README.md

 #### `hapserver.registerAccessory`

 Registers an accessory type.
-It should pass a name to identify the accessory type and a function that creates accessories.
+You should pass a name to identify the accessory type and a function that creates accessories.
 The handler function is passed the configuration object including the UUID or generated UUID and should return either an Accessory or a Promise which resolves to an Accessory.